wearepointers/sqlboiler-erg/readme.md

 }
 ```

 However sqlboiler does not omit empty fields and the `tag-ignore` option is only for specific fields.
-I wanted to disable certain fields like this: `*.password`.
+I wanted to disable certain fields like this: `*.password` or `*.*hash` (ends with hash).
 If you want to have the structs inlined you can use the `inline` option.
 ```go
 type User struct {
     ID:               a.ID,